Heat Pumps Installation and Service

 SER 015

-• Procedures cover fixed, two-speed, and variable speed air-to-air heat pumps
+- Procedures cover fixed, two-speed, variable speed air-to-air heat pumps, and water source heat pumps

-• Commercial split system and packaged including dual fuel units are covered
+- Commercial split systems and packaged units, including dual fuel units are covered

-• Lab activities include heat pump operation, defrost operation and troubleshooting, supplemental heating, and dual fuel setup
+- Lab activities include heat pump operation, airflow, defrost operation and troubleshooting, supplemental heating, dual fuel setup, refrigerant charging and recovery (R-454B included)

 Rising energy prices have increased interest in air-to-air heat pumps even in climate zones not normally considered for heat pump applications.
 Technicians in many climate zones now need to have a good working knowledge of the operation and troubleshooting of heat pump units.
 This training course covers residential and commercial split system and packaged air-to-air heat pumps including dual fuel units.
 Students will learn how to troubleshoot, service and maintain heat pumps fast and accurately.
 Classroom sessions discuss the refrigeration, air, and electrical systems.
 Newly acquired skills are tested on operating equipment in the lab.
 Topics covered include heat pump operation, defrost operation and troubleshooting, supplemental heating, dual fuel setup and operation, operation and troubleshooting of variable speed compressor and indoor fan motors, and metering devices including electronic expansion valves.
 This class is a mix of classroom training and lab exercises on actual residential split system and commercial rooftop units, with 30% to 40% lab time.